 - They don’t bombard their contacts with posts/ status updates, but rather disperse their updates into manageable updates.
 1-2 post every hour is a good start.
 (Hootsuite is a web application that allows users to link all of their social media profiles together and then schedule posts accordingly.)

-- They realize that the most people are on Twitter between 6:30-9:30am (PST), and always schedule posts during these times.
+- They realize that most people are on Twitter between 6:30-9:30 am (PST), and always schedule posts during these times.

-- They include “Please Retweet” in their tweet’s because the data shows because it is 4x more likely to be retweeted if you ask them to do it.
+- They include “Please Retweet” in their tweets because the data shows.
+After all, it is 4x more likely to be retweeted if you ask them to do it.

 - On a similar note if you ask for comments you will be more likely to get comments.